 10:15 AM

-Join us for a relaxing walk of Fresh Pond with Park Ranger Tim Puopolo!
-No two weeks are the same in nature, and Tim will share his insights about what's growing, changing, and blooming in the neighborhood.
+Join us for a relaxing walk of Fresh Pond with Park Ranger Amanda Garms!
+No two weeks are the same in nature, and Amanda will share her insights about what's growing, changing, and blooming in the neighborhood.
 This walk is not on a paved path.
 We will walk on uneven terrain, down hills, and over roots.

 Registration is required.
 This event can only accommodate a certain number of participants.
 One registration is good for one person.
 If you do not register, you cannot participate.
 Those on the waitlist will be contacted if a space becomes available.